gitdev1234/AntColonyOptimization/README.md

-# AntColonyOptimization
+# AntColonyOptimizer
-optimizing problems by the logic of ant colony food search
+The AntColonyOptimizer is a program to optimize problems by the logic of social self-organized  ant-colony-food-search.

 ##!Attention!
 Please note that this project is developed as a C++ - beginner - project.